HDCong/MyDailyLeetCode/README.md

 Update all the cell by the value of first cell of current row and column (if 0 then set 0)

 Update cell of first row and first column
+## Day 36
+### July 16th, 2020
+### Problem 42: Path Sum

+Using recursion.
+Traversal all possible node, if this node is a leaf, compare current sum and target